 This is because your smoking increases your chances of dying prematurely.

 Smokers in excellent health with no chronic conditions will experience DOUBLE the premiums of their peers.

-So a smoker with COPD may be charged 125% – 300% higher rates than their peers or possibly receive a DECLINE from the carrier.
+So a smoker with COPD may be charged 125% – 300% higher rates than their peers or possibly be DECLINED from the carrier.

 COPD caused by pollutants: if your COPD is caused by pollution or secondhand smoke then the life insurance carrier will be more lenient with your rating.